ghchinoy/contentrouter/README.md

 ## Detailed steps

+### create a service account with roles

+Via Firebase's console, one can create a Firebase Admin SDK service account.
+In the Google Cloud Console, you'll have to add the Storage Reader role.

 ### Rewrite rule for Cloud Run service

 if the Cloud Run service is 1) named `contentrouter`, 2_ is deployed in the region us-central1 and 3) you'd like to authenticate content under the URI `/content`, this is what your Firebase Hosting firebase.json should have added to it, for the `rewrites` rule.